-Form S-1 is the registration statement that the Securities and Exchange Commission (SEC) requires domestic issuers to file in order to publicly offer new securities .
+Form S-1 is the registration statement that the Securities and Exchange Commission (SEC) requires domestic issuers to file in order to publicly offer new securities.
 That is, issuers file S-1s for initial public offerings (IPOs) and follow-on offerings of new securities.

-What does S-1 stand for?
+What does filing an S-1 mean?

 s 10